SamirRachidZaim/binomialRF/README.md

 # References:

-The main manuscript is included as a preprint in bioRxiv: https://doi.org/10.1101/681973, and has also been submitted for consideration at Frontiers in Genetics.
+The main manuscript can be found on BMC Bioinformatics: https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-020-03718-9.